tgautam03/jac/README.md

-# jac
+# JAC
-JAC is a lightweight automatic differentiation library written in Julia
+JAC (short for Jacobian) is a lightweight automatic differentiation library written in Julia.